mbwatson/data-matters-website/README.md

 For example, `npm run generate -- -pv` will show you lots of generated data (`-v`), but not write anything to disk (`-p`).
 This command is particularly useful for getting quick feedback while writing new content-generation functionality.

+> [!NOTE]
-> Note: Test content is not tracked by version control, as the content generator should be sufficient for every developer to generate comparable content that meets the requirements of the UI.
+> Test content is not tracked by version control, as the content generator should be sufficient for every developer to generate comparable content that meets the requirements of the UI.

 To start the development server with test content as data source, run `npm run start!`.
 This is the same a the above `run` command, but with a `!` appended.

+> [!NOTE]
-> Note: The `start`, `test`, and `build` scripts all interface with content and have test-content-focused counterparts,
+> The `start`, `test`, and `build` scripts all interface with content and have test-content-focused counterparts,
 > which have the same command with an appended `!`.
 For example, to build a production bundle of the site with real
 > content, run `npm run build`; to build the site with _test_ content, run `npm run build!`.